 Laurence J. Walsh Professor, Head of School of Dentistry University of Queensland, Australia

-It readily decomposes into oxygen and leaves no harmful residues, by-products, tastes, or odors, and thus does not require a final rinse.
+When Ozone is released into the air it neutralizes all bacteria and viruses, leaving only oxygen.
+It leaves no harmful residues, by-products, tastes, or odors, and thus does not require a final rinse.

-Ozone offers many benefits as a disinfectant.
-It acts on contact to eliminates 99.999% of all bacteria, viruses, and molds, thereby removing the chance of biofilm and slime from forming in the first place.
+- It acts on contact to eliminate 99.999% of all bacteria, viruses, and molds, thereby removing the chance of biofilm and slime from forming in the first place.

 Bacterial Disinfection Mechanism